Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 How to Recognize Bad Photography Advice

-We’re going to provide some common examples below, but there are a few things to consider when you’re asking for advice.
+We’ll provide some common examples below, but there are a few things to consider when you’re asking for advice.

 One of the first things is to consider the source.
 Many photographers like to go online and ask other photographers.
 While that’s not necessarily a bad tactic, what you often get for a result is either opinion or hearsay.